 Elk in Rocky Mountain National Park

 The name elk is somewhat of a misnomer.
-The word originated in Scandinavia and was used for what we today call moose.
-Early British explorers on sighting these imposing creatures assumed that they must be moose like those in Nordic countries and called them “elk.”
+Early British explorers on sighting these imposing creatures assumed that they must be moose like those in Nordic countries and so they used their word for moose which is “elk.”
 Although today we know the difference between these two creatures, the name stuck.

 Elk are members of the deer family, with males often weighing up to 1,000 pounds (454 kg).
 Their diet consists of grasses, leaves, and bark.
 Because of the large number of elk that have inhabited the park in recent years, some areas of the park such as the lower meadows have been overgrazed, resulting in a loss of willows, aspens, and other plant life.
 Today, the park has fenced off large areas of these meadows to protect them from the elk and allow them to regrow.